MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/zero-trust-configuration.md

 Azure Active Directory (Azure AD) tenants are the foundation of your identity architecture.
 An organization with one Azure AD tenant has a single tenant architecture.
 Organizations using more than one Azure AD tenant have a multi-tenant architecture.

-**Single tenant benefits.** You should strive for a single tenant across their data estate.
-Microsoft 365 and Azure cloud services.
+**Single tenant benefits.** You should strive for a single tenant across your data estate, Microsoft 365, and Azure cloud services.
 A single tenant is easier to manage and lower costs through operational efficiency.
-You can more easily configure a zero trust environment without fragmenting or creating siloed solutions that might need to be integrated down the road.
-If you already have multiple Azure AD tenants, you can consolidate to a single tenant.
-You need to transfer the Azure subscriptions in your secondary tenants to the primary tenant.
-For more information, see [Transfer an Azure Subscription to a different Azure AD directory](/azure/role-based-access-control/transfer-subscription).
+You can more easily configure a zero trust environment without fragmenting the user experience or creating siloed solutions that might need to be integrated down the road.
+If you already have multiple Azure AD tenants, you should consider consolidating your environment to use a single tenant.
+This can be achieved by transferring Azure subscriptions from your secondary tenants to the primary tenant.
+For more information, see [transfer an Azure subscription to a different Azure AD directory](/azure/role-based-access-control/transfer-subscription).

 **Multi-tenant use cases.** There are reasons for a defense organization to use a multi-tenant architecture.
-Large and complex defense organizations need multiple Azure AD tenants for security, compliance, and collaboration (*see table 1*).
+Large and complex defense organizations may need multiple Azure AD tenants for security, compliance, and collaboration (*see table 1*).

 *Table 1.
 Reasons to have or create multiple tenants.*